bringing people closer to god and one another

 If you have any questions for any of our staff or leadership, feel free to reach out and email them or call our church office to speak with them.
 You can email the church office here.

-• Rev. Dan Koeshall - Senior Pastor
+• Rev. Alisan Rowland - Senior Pastor

 • Lee Bowman - Minister of Administration